magento/merchdocs/src/customers/customer-account-update.md

 ### Addresses

-The [Addresses]({% link customers/account-dashboard-address-book.md %}) tab contains the customer’s default billing and shipping addresses, and any additional addresses that they frequently use.
+The [Addresses]({% link customers/account-dashboard-address-book.md %}) tab contains the customer's default billing and shipping addresses, and any additional addresses that they frequently use.

 {:.b2b-only}
 ### Quotes